 - Go here to subscribe to become a member of Canadian Geographic Education.

-- Go here to access the additional online resources, and to book a free classroom kit.
+- Email [email protected] to book a free classroom kit.

 A teacher’s guide comprised of fourteen lesson plans for grades 4-12 linked to the Canadian Geography Learning Framework.
 Subjects include the history and life cycle of plastics, climate change, bioaccumulation of microplastics, terraforming, species extinction, urbanization, and more.